openwisp/openwisp-monitoring/docs/developer/utils.rst

 ``run_checks``
 ~~~~~~~~~~~~~~

-This command will execute all the `available checks <checks>`_ for all the
+This command will execute all the :ref:`available checks <checks>` for all
-devices.
+the devices.
 By default checks are run periodically by *celery beat*.

 Example usage: